david672orford/zmorpher/zmorpher/zaliznyak_dict_v1/README.txt

 	These files were produced by running the original Jurta code in ../../Jurta/original_runnable/ and converting the output from
 	KOI8-R to UTF-8.
-We keep them to regression test the code in ../zmorpher_db_data/. zaliz2_dsc.adb
+We keep them to regression test the code in ../zalizniak_dict/. zaliz2_dsc.adb
-	The file was built by hand in order to add a few words.
+	This file was built by hand in order to add a few words.